Professor John R. Higgins

 Leadership: John returned to Ireland to take up the UCC Chair in Obstetrics & Gynaecology in 2001.
 At the same time, he took on the clinical leadership of the maternity services in Cork.
 He was appointed Director for Reconfiguration of Acute Hospital Services in Cork & Kerry in 2009-2011.
 In 2011, he was appointed Head of the College of Medicine & Health in UCC.
 In 2012/13, he chaired the national group which provided recommendations to the Minister on "The Establishment of Hospital Groups as a transition to Independent Hospital Trusts".
 This report was approved by Irish Cabinet in May 2013.

 In 2017, the South/Southwest Hospital Group established the first Women & Infants Directorate in the country: Ireland South Women & Infants Directorate.
-John is the Clinical Director of the Maternity Director and first Clinical Director in Ireland to hold executive and budgetary authority in the HSE.
+John is the Clinical Director of Ireland South Women & Infants Directorate and the first Clinical Director in Ireland to hold executive and budgetary authority in the HSE.
 Since 2017, considerable progress has been made in establishing multiple linkages and a shared management and eduacational approach between the maternity units in Waterford, Clonmel and Tralee with Cork University Maternity Hospital.

 John has a deep interest in organisational reform and change management.
 He had a unique experience in the amalgamation of three maternity hospitals to the state-of-the-art Cork University Maternity Hospital.
 Working closely with colleagues, he has overseen significant expansion of the Department of Obstetrics & Gynaecology and the development of the Anu Research Centre in CUMH.
 He is strongly committed to the integration of the delivery of clinical care with teaching, training and innovation.

 John is married to Ann; they have six children.